dfd-tud/deda/README.md

 `$ deda_anonmask_create -w`
 without any page margin.

-* Scan the document and pass the file to
+* Scan the document (300 dpi) and pass the lossless file to
 `$ deda_anonmask_create -r INPUTFILE`
 This creates 'mask.json', the individual printer's anonymisation mask.